ssyarlag/election-blog/content/post/2024-10-26-week-8-shocks/index.md

 <sup></sup> + p &lt; 0.1, * p &lt; 0.05, ** p &lt; 0.01, *** p &lt; 0.001</td></tr></tfoot>
 </table>

 When adding in these variables, we interestingly find that the R\^2 value of both models is still incredibly high, suggesting that these models have high in-sample prediction ability.
-To see how well these models perform on out-of-sample data, I again conduct model cross-validation.
+To see how well these models perform on out-of-sample data, I again conduct out-of-sample cross-validation.

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-1.png" width="672" /><img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-9-2.png" width="672" />

 Unfortunately, it appears that these models are still left-skewed, but have more values that appear further away from zero.
-In particular, it appears that these models are underpredicting Democratic vote share relative to the actual outcome.
+In general, it appears that these models are underpredicting Democratic vote share relative to the actual outcome.
 For reference, I also wanted to test how this would translate to 2024 prediction outcomes.